gjairath/Corekt/README.md

 # Corekt
-An easier way for me to reserve a corec spot without fail.
+An easier way for me to reserve a corec spot in Purdue without fail.
 If you dont have a boiler associated account or credentials this is pretty irrelevant for you.